 In the above example, an high-voltage AC transmission line is specified to connect region1 with region2.
 For this to work, a transmission technology called ac\transmission must have previously been defined in the model's techs section.
-There, it can be given model-wide constraints such as costs.
-As in the case of locations, the links section can specify per-link constraints that supersede any model-wide constraints.
+There, it can be given group constraints or costs.
+As in the case of locations, the links section can specify per-link parameters (constraints or costs) that supersede any model-wide parameters.